The (1+3)-dimensional 'quantum principle of relativity' is Einstein's principle of relativity: The equivalence of boosts and `superboosts'

 Equation (\ref{invariant_line-element-2}) effectively undoes the nonstandard relabeling imposed in \cite{Dragan:2022txt}, which allows us to see the physical content of Eq. (\ref{invariant_line-element-1}) more clearly.
 It is revealed that the line element remains invariant under the application of the superboost (\ref{superboost}), which means that the spacetime metric remains invariant also \cite{Nakahara:2003}.

 But how can this be?
 Transformations that leave the metric invariant are {\it symmetries} of the spacetime.
 The symmetries of $(1+3)$-dimensional Minkowski space are well known and are described by elements of the Poincar{\' e} group \cite{Jones:1998}.
-This is composed of two subgroups, the group of spacetime translations and the isochronous Lorentz group, $SO^{+}(1,3)$.
+This is composed of two subgroups, the group of spacetime translations and the Lorentz group, $SO(1,3)$.
 The Lorentz group, in turn, contains both ordinary spatial rotations and Lorentz boosts \cite{Nakahara:2003,Jones:1998}.
-Therefore, if the boosts described by Eqs. (\ref{superboost}) represent symmetries of Minkowski space, then they must be elements of the Lorentz group $SO^{+}(1,3)$.
+Therefore, if the boosts described by Eqs. (\ref{superboost}) represent symmetries of Minkowski space, then they must be elements of the Lorentz group.
+In particular, they must be elements of the proper isochronous Lorentz group $SO^{+}(1,3)$, as they do not include parity (P) or time-inversion (T) symmetries.

 To see that this is indeed the case, let us define the velocity {\it dual} to ${\bf V}$ as

 Since the superluminal velocity satisfies the condition $V/c > 1$, the dual velocity is always subluminal, $v/c < 1$.
 The unit 3-vector that defines the direction of a boost, whether superluminal or subluminal, is then